ACoAs – Set GOALS to MEET NEEDS (Part 3)

 — understand what’s actually going on inside

-— have compassion for ourselves (we didn’t cause the wounding)
+— have compassion for ourself (we didn’t cause the wounding)

 — remember that changing deeply-etched brain patterns takes time